abdulaz1z/JUnit-and-Mockito/README.md

 # JUnit-and-Mockito
-These code were written from this course https://www.udemy.com/junitandmockitocrashcourse/
+This code were written from this course https://www.udemy.com/junitandmockitocrashcourse/